What is Leakage Current? DC Leakage VS AC Leakage

 Leakage Current Measurement

 There are various types of meters are available in the market to measure the leakage current.
-Some of them are designed to measure the leakage current by flowing through them.
+Some of them are designed to measure the leakage current by flowing it through them.
 That means the meter is connected in series with the grounding line so it can measure the current when flowing through it.
 These devices have limitations because they can measure the leakage current in a particular conductive grounding path.

 Another type of earth leakage current meter is designed to measure the leakage current by the residual current principle.
 Basically, they continuously monitor the current flow through phase and neutral.
 Equal current flowing through the phase and neutral indicates there is no leakage current but if unequal current flows through the phase and neutral that means there is leakage current anywhere in the system.
 Remember that the residual current principle works with alternating current.